SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 1. From Work Zone (or using a direct link), the requestor access the dedicated mobile application
     - the app is technically developed in SAP Build Apps
-3. The requestor maintain the desired attributes
+3. The requestor maintains the desired attributes
-    - The field "Company Code" is pre-populated based on the requestor's roles and uathorizations
+    - The field "Company Code" is pre-populated based on the requestor's roles and authorizations
     - Format validations are executed at runtime as soon as the user maintain a field in the app
-4. Once done, the user click the "submit" button to trigger the corresponding approval proces
+4. Once done, the user click the "submit" button to trigger the corresponding approval process
     - The process is defined and implemented in SAP Build Process Automation;
 5. In the background, the system dynamically determines the list of approvers based on the selected Company Code
 6. The request is then routed to the authorized approvers for review and validation
     - The workitems to be evaluated are accessible from the SAP Build Inbox
-7. The approver must add a comment to the request and then he can decide to apporve or reject it
+7. The approver must add a comment to the request and then he can decide to approve or reject it
 8. In case the request is approved, the data are then pushed to the S/4HANA backend via an RFC call

 ## Download and Installation